 Finally, people started to show up and they eventually opened up around 7:10.
 I checked in and was on my way.
 I had to wait on some sprinklers to shut off on a few holes once I was on the course, but I set a quick pace and didn’t really mess around much.
 I’m just happy my body and mind have survived another crazy trip like this, so I just relaxed and somehow turned in the best score of the trip (78)!

 The experience here was marred somewhat by the mediocre conditions.
 The playability was okay throughout, but it was probably the weakest course I played in terms of conditioning.
 Fairways were pretty patchy, brown and thin.
-Greens were a mix.
+The greens were a mix.
 The dry ones were firm and fast.
 The wet ones (that I had to wait on sprinklers) were soaked and flooded, so putting was ridiculous with big puddles of water on the surfaces.

 Otherwise, Black Bear was a very enjoyable course layout offering a good mix of challenge and diversity.
 There were some more open prairie links style holes and then some very narrow ones going through the woods.
 There aren’t any major changes in elevation, but the course has a lot of natural contours and tricky angles to force good shots.